KhushvakovaSarvinoz/simple_codes/README.md

-I create a number of simple codes for diffirent topics
+I created a number of simple codes for diffirent topics for your plasure